VitaminB16/gcp-pal/README.md

 ## Firestore Module

-The Firestore module in the `gcp-tools` library allows you to perform read and write operations on Firestore documents and collections with ease.
+The Firestore module in the `gcp-tools` library allows you to perform read and write operations on Firestore documents and collections.

 ### Initializing Firestore